alexeagleson/react-node-notion/README.md

 Before we jump in I want to explain quickly a little bit what [Notion](https://www.notion.so/product) is.

 It's basically an organizational tool that runs in the cloud and supports multiple user collaboration at the same time.

-It can be used for anything from organizing daily tasks, keeping track of school schedules, to managing the documentation of large organizational products.
+It can be used for anything from organizing daily tasks, keeping track of school schedules, to managing the documentation of large enterprise projects.

 Basically if you want to "organize" any kind of information, Notion is a great tool for that.